sookinoby/mxnet-ccn-samples/README.md

 # Classifying traffic signs with MXNet: An introduction to customizing a neural network

 Although there are many deep learning frameworks, including TensorFlow, Keras, Torch, and Caffe, MXNet in particular is gaining popularity due to its scalability across multiple GPUs.
 In this blog post, we'll tackle a computer vision problem: classifying German traffic signs using a convolutional neural network.
 The network takes a color photo containing a traffic sign image as input, and tries to identify the type of sign.

 The full notebook is located at [https://github.com/manujeevanprakash/mxnet-ccn-samples/blob/master/Cnn-mxnet.ipynb](https://github.com/manujeevanprakash/mxnet-ccn-samples/blob/master/Cnn-mxnet.ipynb)

-In order to work through this notebook, we expect you'll have a very basic understanding of convolution operation, neural network, activation units, gradient decent, NumPy, and OpenCV.
-The prerequistes are not manadatory, but having a basic understanding helps a lot in understanding this tutorial.
+In order to work through this notebook, we expect you'll have a very basic understanding of neural network, convolution, activation units, gradient descent, NumPy, and OpenCV.
+These prerequistes are not mandatory, but having a basic understanding will help.

 By the end of the notebook, you will be able to:

 1. Prepare a dataset for training a neural network;
 2. Generate and augment data to balance the dataset; and
-3. Implement custom neural network architecture for a multiclass classification problem.
+3. Implement a custom neural network architecture for a multiclass classification problem.

 ## Preparing your environment
 If you're working in the AWS Cloud, you can save yourself the installation management by using an AMI [Amazon Machine Image](https://aws.amazon.com/marketplace/pp/B01M0AXXQB#support) preconfigured for deep learning.

-Note that if you are using a conda environment, remember to install pip inside conda.
-Type conda install pip after you activate an environment.
-This step will save you from lot of problems.
+Note that if you are using a conda environment, remember to install pip inside conda, by typing 'conda install pip' after you activate an environment.
+This step will save you a lot of problems down the road.

 Here's how to get set up:

 1. First, get [Anaconda](https://www.continuum.io/downloads), a package manager.
 It will help you to install dependent Python libraries with ease.
 2. Install the OpenCV-python library, a powerful computer vision library.
 We will use this to process our image.
 To install OpenCV inside the Anaconda environment, use 'pip install opencv-python'.
 You can also build from source.
 (Note: conda install opencv3.0 does not work.)
-3. Next, get the [scikit learn](http://scikit-learn.org/stable/install.html), a general-purpose scientific computing library.
+3. Next, install [scikit learn](http://scikit-learn.org/stable/install.html), a general-purpose scientific computing library.
 We'll use this preprocess our data.
-You can install with 'conda install scikit-learn'.
+You can install it with 'conda install scikit-learn'.
-4. Then grab the Jupyter notebook.
-In order to install Jupyter inside, the Anaconda environment, use 'conda install jupyter notebook'.
+4. Then grab the Jupyter notebook, with 'conda install jupyter notebook'.
 5. And finally, get [MXNet](http://mxnet.io/get_started/install.html), a open source deep learning library.

 Here are the commands you need to type inside the anaconda environment (after activation of the environment):